AbdelhakRazi/AbdelhakRazi/README.md

 ## Contact Me

-If you'd like to get in touch with me, you can:- Send me an email at [razi.contact3@gmail.com](mailto:razi.contact3@gmail.com)
+If you'd like to get in touch with me, you can:
+- Send me an email at [razi.contact3@gmail.com](mailto:razi.contact3@gmail.com)
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/abdelhak-razi/)

 Thanks for visiting my GitHub profile!